FoodTruckTrackR34/back-end/README.md

 ## Truck Ratings

+### Note: it is assumed that rating *scale* will be determined and enforced client-side.
+That is, as they are currently set up, these endpoints could work for any integer rating scale (i.e., x out of 5, x out of 10, etc.).

 ### /api/trucks/add-rating [POST]
 For adding a rating to a truck with a truck_id specified in the request body.
 Expects,
 ```